 Thanks to CBM’s supporters, Ibran had access to a free surgical intervention that would restore his sight and allow him to live life like a regular four-year-old boy.

-The CBM supported hospital has a busy paediatric opthalmology department, where up to 150 children can be examined each day.
+The CBM supported hospital has a busy paediatric ophthalmology department, where up to 150 children could be examined each day.

-Ophthalmic assistant Sunil performed a comprehensive eye assessment on Ibran, determining that the boy had bilateral cataracts.
+Ophthalmic assistant Sunil performed a comprehensive eye assessment on Ibran, and determined that the boy had bilateral cataracts.